Published: 30 October 2020

 The technology industry is known to struggle with diversity.
 A challenge that is often attributed to education, because we need more qualified candidates entering the tech industry to achieve anything resembling representation.
 Yet it would be dangerous to suggest this is the only issue, or that the lack of diverse tech graduates exists in a vacuum.

-All of these are issues we will explore in the coming weeks.
 We would love to hear your thoughts about the challenges and opportunities around diversity and representation in technology.
 Join the conversation on LinkedIn.

 Did you know?